FlexyTools/Flexy.Docs/Framework/Flexy.GameFlow/ScriptingApi/GameStage.md

 ## Description

+Inherits from: State

-Represents big states of a game like Boot, Meta, Core, etc.
+Big state of a game like Boot, Meta, Core, etc.
 They always spawned as children of Graph Root and by default live as root GameObjects of DontDestroyOnLoad scene Also every GameStage has its own GameContext